-- M.Div. students may petition for up to 15 units of advanced standing from upper-division undergraduate work in religion. - M.A.C.E., M.A.M.M., M.A.P.S., and M.A.W.L. students may petition for up to 10 units of advanced standing from upper-division undergraduate work in religion (or music for M.A.W.L. students only). - M.A.R. students may not petition for advanced standing. - Prior to formal admission, the Request for Advanced Standing Petition form should be completed. - Students must pass examinations for advanced standing within 12 months of their admission date.
+- M.Div. students may petition for up to 15 units of advanced standing from upper-division undergraduate work in religion. - M.A.P.S., M.A.C.E., M.A.M.M., and M.A.W.L. students may petition for up to 10 units of advanced standing from upper-division undergraduate work in religion (or music for M.A.W.L. students only). - M.A.R. students may not petition for advanced standing.

+- Prior to formal admission, the Request for Advanced Standing Petition form should be completed. - Students must pass examinations for advanced standing within 12 months of their admission date.
 The cost for the exam is \$50 per unit.
-If the student passes the exam(s), then he/she will not be required to pay full tuition for those units. - A student may repeat advanced standing examinations one time without further charge. - Courses in which a grade of B or lower was earned may not be used for advanced standing. - Students admitted under the exceptional category may not petition for advanced standing units.
+If the student passes the exam(s), then he/she will not be required to pay full tuition for those units. - A student may repeat advanced standing examinations one time without further charge. - Courses in which a grade of B- or lower was earned may not be used for advanced standing. - Students admitted under the exceptional category may not petition for advanced standing units. - Undergraduate work must be from an accredited university.